Article

 See Photo Location

 Fall is the perfect time to explore Missouri on foot.
 At autumn’s peak, brilliant foliage adds another layer of beauty to the state’s diverse landscape.
 Late in the season, trails crunchy with leaves offer views often hidden in the summer by a canopy of trees.
-From short walks on well-groomed paths to rugged treks through the wilderness, colorful adventures await throughout the Show-Me State.
+From short walks on well-groomed paths to rugged hikes through the wilderness, colorful adventures await throughout the Show-Me State.

 Mountain Climbing